-On Monday January 16, I will be/was part of a panel discussing the recommendations of the Modern Foreign Languages Pedagogy Review, which was published in November 2016.
+On Monday 16 January 2017, I was part of a panel discussing the recommendations of the Modern Foreign Languages Pedagogy Review, which was published in November 2016.
 Panellists were asked to contribute a five minute introduction.
 Below is the transcript of my contribution.

 At a time when a greater appreciation of the important role of research in informing our profession is emerging, I see the MFL pedagogy review as a welcome and timely examination of the prevalent pedagogical practices in languages teaching, making some very useful recommendations for its improvement.